 - longer studies are better than shorter studies

 - more sample or patient data is better than less

 - raising a question does not constitute an argument

 The first four principles come into play when looking at the studies shown for breast tissue.
 We took the liberty of assigning a priority value and are confident that you will agree with our assessment.
 The human clinical studies, having more sample data, a longer duration and lower risk of selection bias, is the clear winner.
 The evidence it provides should be given priority over the others.
-That is, KI is the preferred form for supplementing with iodine when it comes to making iodine available for the mammary glands.
+That is, potassium iodide (KI) is the preferred form for supplementing when it comes to making iodine available for the mammary glands.

-The evidence shows that the breasts utilize I-.
+The evidence shows that the breasts utilize iodide.
 When using iodine to treat the mammary glands we must consider the state of the thyroid.
 Is it functioning properly?
 Is the thyroid getting enough iodine on a regular basis?
 After the thyroid’s iodine needs are satisfied is there still enough iodine available for the rest of the body?
 Are the mammary NIS functioning?
 Are goitrogens being limited?
-While these variables are addressed, supplementing with KI will provide great benefits to the mammary glands and the rest of the body.
+While these variables are addressed, supplementing with potassium iodide will provide greater benefit to the mammary glands and the rest of the body.

-In this section we have shown that KI is the preferred form for the mammary glands for the following reasons:
+In this section we have shown that potassium iodide (KI) is the preferred form for the mammary glands for the following reasons:

-- clinical evidence provided from human studies indicate KI is more safe and effective
+- clinical evidence provided from human studies indicate potassium iodide (KI) is more safe and effective

 - clinical evidence from human subjects is more reliable than rat studies

 - long-term studies with greater sample data is more reliable than short-term studies with less data